-That infamous piece of pulp literature by E. L. James may have fifty shades of them, but Lima seems to be eternally shrouded in one kind of grey.
+That infamous piece of pulp literature by E. L. James may have fifty shades of them, but Lima seems to be eternally shrouded in only one kind of grey.
 The mist along the coast is so common that the Spanish word for it, la garúa, has come to be synonymous with the fog off the Peruvian coast.

 It seems that the garúa covers the capital of Peru for about five months a year.
 It’s simply a result from the interaction between the inland desert winds and the cool water from the Pacific, including the cold Humboldt Current.
 London is a notoriously foggy city, but Lima has only one fifth of London’s annual sunshine hours in comparison!